-Dartmouth-Hitchcock Medical Center (DHMC) is a 400 bed, tertiary medical center set in Lebanon, New Hampshire, that draws patients from multiple states throughout New England.
-It is home to two inpatient psychiatry units, general outpatient clinics, ECT, TMS, CL and multiple subspecialty clinics.
-The latter includes sleep medicine, neuropsychiatry, embedded primary care, women’s mental health, treatment resistant depression, child psychiatry, transgender mental health and geriatric psychiatry.
+Dartmouth Hitchcock Medical Center is a 400 bed, tertiary medical center set in Lebanon, New Hampshire, that draws patients from multiple states throughout New England.
+It is home to 2 inpatient psychiatry units, general outpatient clinics, ECT, TMS, CL, and multiple subspecialty clinics.
+The latter includes sleep medicine, neuropsychiatry, embedded primary care, women’s mental health, treatment-resistant depression, child psychiatry, transgender mental health and geriatric psychiatry.
 It serves patients with a full range of psychiatric disorders, from all sociodemographic backgrounds, throughout the life span.

-The Veterans Affairs Medical Center is a 60 bed, acute care hospital, set in White River Junction, Vermont, only a short drive from DHMC.
-It is home to inpatient psychiatry, residential treatment for substance and trauma related disorders, outpatient psychiatry, CL, TMS and ECT.
+The Veterans Affairs Medical Center (VAMC) is a 60-bed, acute care hospital, set in White River Junction, Vermont, only a short drive from Dartmouth Hitchcock Medical Center.
+It is home to inpatient psychiatry, residential treatment for substance and trauma-related disorders, outpatient psychiatry, CL, TMS, and ECT.
 It also has community and geriatric psychiatry clinics.
 It sees patients with a full spectrum of psychiatric diagnoses, with an emphasis on PTSD and substance use disorders.
-It is also the home for the National Center for PTSD.
+It is also the home of the National Center for PTSD.

 New Hampshire Hospital